 Finally, as previously mentioned, providing care more efficiently allows more care to be provided in the same time interval, which generates increased practice revenue.

-With these significant benefits readily attainable through the clinical practice transformation process, how can we *not* choose to engage and invest in it?
+With these significant benefits readily attainable through the clinical practice transformation process, how can we *not* choose to engage and invest in a team based care delivery model?